yannics/cl-cycle/README.md

 Cycle generator

-This library generates cycle from a numeric sequence especially for the musical purpose, like some composers have used in their respective compositions (see Olivier Messiaen with its symmetrical permutations, also Gérard Grisey or Jean Barraqué, and Iannis Xenakis for its 'cribles rythmiques').
+This library generates cycle from a numeric sequence especially for the musical purpose, like some composers have used in their respective compositions (see Olivier Messiaen with its symmetrical permutations, also Gérard Grisey or Jean Barraqué, and Iannis Xenakis for its _cribles rythmiques_).
 This library extends this principle with mathematical algorithms, simply to explore this research field in a musical context.

-> Briefly, this is some prospecting tools that fit in a heuristic perspective, intended to serve as a musical discourse, according to the theme of 'cyclicity'.
+> Briefly, this is some prospecting tools that fit in a heuristic perspective, intended to serve as a musical discourse, according to the theme of _cyclicity_.
 Thus, it is possible to consider the construction of musical representations of mathematical ideas, recognizing that musical experience can not be reduced to a symbolic system.
 In other words, it must be possible to report an association between network composition, performance and listening ...

+The result of each algorithm is a list including the cycle itself prepended by its _path_ if it exists.

 ## Algorithms